cboncales/cboncales/README.md

 ###

-<p align="left">My name is Clark Boncales and I'm a 3rd yr College from Caraga State University</p>
+<p align="left">My name is Clark Boncales and I'm a 3rd yr BSIT Student from Caraga State University</p>

 ###